Here at Well Kept Wallet, we’re firm believers in having life insurance. Having a life insurance policy is critical to any solid financial plan.

 Insurance Company Assessments

-Now that you’ve determined your needed benefit amounts and checked around with companies on their premium rates, you’ve probably narrowed down your list a bit and have a clearer idea of which insurance companies you want to further consider.
+After you’ve determined your needed benefit amounts, check with companies on their premium rates.
+This will help you narrow down your list.
+And you’ll have a clearer idea of which companies you want to further consider.

-While the BBB shouldn’t be your main source of research, it can help you get an idea of the types and number of complaints filed against each company and how each company handles complaints filed against it.
+The BBB shouldn’t be your main source of research.
+However, it can help you get an idea of the types and number of complaints filed against each company.
+It will also show you how each company handles complaints filed against it.

-If a company works to get consumer complaints resolved instead of ignoring those complaints that will tell you something about their business ethics and whether or not they have a commitment to a high level of customer service and satisfaction.
+Does a company works to get consumer complaints resolved?
+Or do they ignore those complaints?
+The answer to that question will tell you something about their business ethics.
+It will help you know whether they have a commitment to a high level of customer service and satisfaction.

 There are also a few companies that exist for the purpose of rating insurance companies and their reputation.
 Four of the main companies that perform this function are Standard and Poor’s, Fitch, Moody’s and A.M.
 Best.

-By visiting the web sites of the four most popular insurance ratings providers, you can find out more detailed information about the life insurance companies you’re considering doing business with.
+Make a visit to the web sites of the four most popular insurance ratings providers.
+You can find out more detailed information about the life insurance companies you’re considering doing business with.